Have You Ever Heard of Seat Belt Syndrome?

 This can get rather graphic (especially if you google seat belt syndrome images).

-During a crash, using a lap-belt only or having the shoulder portion useless behind you, the body is propelled forward, jack-knifing over the lap-belt causing serious internal injuries.
+During a crash, using a lap-belt only or having the shoulder portion useless behind you, the crash energy propels the body forward.
+The body jack-knifes over the lap-belt, causing serious internal injuries.

-Then the head strikes the back of the front seat, rolling backward as the body continues in its downward arc, breaking the neck.
-The spine stretches and the spinal cord can be damaged.
+Then the head strikes the back of the front seat, rolling backward as the body continues in its downward arc.
+This can break the neck.
+The spine stretches and this can damage the spinal cord.
 The 40-pound child in the example would sustain approximately 1,200 pounds of crushing force against their abdomen.

 The child could sustain a lacerated liver, spleen or bowel, a ruptured bladder, and internal bleeding.
 Many of these internal injury symptoms don’t present themselves at the time of injury.
-An occult bleed may not be detected until hours after a crash.
+Doctors may not detect an occult bleed until hours after a crash.

 Download our report: Common Car Seat Mistakes and How to Fix Them

-Booster seats are designed to lift the child up in an effort to make the child more adult like to fit the belt.
+Manufacturers designed booster seats to lift the child up in an effort to make the child fit the belt.
 The RideSafer Travel Vest is designed to make seat belt fit the child.
-In addition to that, the Ride Safer design also has energy absorbing components that absorb and spread that 1,200 pounds of force across a wider area of chest.
+In addition to that, the Ride Safer design also has energy absorbing components.
+This padding absorbs and spreads that 1,200 pounds of force across a wider area of chest.